swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ##### Passing a projected value argument

 Property-wrapper projections are designed to allow property wrappers to provide a representation of the storage type that can be used outside of the context that owns the property-wrapper storage.
-Typically, projections either expose the backing property wrapper directly, or provide an instance of a separate type that vends more restricted access to the functionality on the property wrapper.
+Typically, projections either expose the backing property wrapper directly, or provide an instance of a separate type that vends more restricted access to the functionality of the property wrapper.

 When a property-wrapper has a projection, it's often necessary to use the projection alongside the wrapped value.
 In such cases, the projection is equal in importance to the wrapped value in the API of the wrapped property, which is reflected in the access control of synthesized projection properties.
 With respect to function parameters, it's equally important to support passing a projection.

-Property wrappers can opt into passing a projected-value argument to a property-wrapped parameter.
+API property wrappers can opt into passing a projected-value argument to a property-wrapped parameter.
 To enable passing a property-wrapper projection to a function with a wrapped parameter, property wrappers must declare `var projectedValue`, and implement an `init(projectedValue:)` that meets the following requirements:

 - The first parameter of this initializer must be labeled `projectedValue` and have the same type as the `var projectedValue` property.
 - The initializer must have the same access level as the property-wrapper type.